jeankhawand/addon-watchyourlan/README.md

 ## Authors & contributors

-The original setup of this repository is by [Jean Khawand][jeankhawand].
+The original setup of this repository is by Jean Khawand.

 For a full list of all authors and contributors, check [the contributor's page][contributors].